 In this report I will look into several aspects of early registration.
 My broader purpose is to evaluate the effectiveness of actions the primary purpose of which was to register young voters.
 This report will concentrate on the 2020-01-03 and 2019-12-09 registrants.

-The registrants on 2020-01-03 include the delayed bolus of high school students, as well as people who just happen to register that day.
+The registrants on 2019-12-09 and 2020-01-03 include the delayed bolus of highschool students, as well as people who just happen to register that day.
 Their ages at the end of 2020 are shown below.
-The high school students were primarily 18, with a small number being 19 years old.
+They were primarily 18, with a small number being 19 years old.

 The plot shows what is no surpise: counties with higher populations register more young people than do counties with lower populations.
 However, it appears that Union County, wealthy and predominantly (about 80%) White, located adjacent to Mecklenburg County, is somewhat of an exception to that relationship.
 Some approximate comparative figures for Union and Mecklenburg counties as of 2018 from the Census Bureau Quick Facts are shown below.
 Briefly, the proportion of the young population that registered early in Union County was nearly one and a half times that in Mecklenburg County.